 Sri Lanka records 22 new COVID-related deaths

-The Director-General of Health Services has confirmed 22 new coronavirus-related deaths for November 12, pushing the death toll in the country due to the virus to 13,972.
+The Director-General of Health Services has confirmed another 22 coronavirus-related deaths for November 19, increasing the death toll in the country due to the virus to 14,108.

-The deaths confirmed today include 18 males and 04 females, according to the Department of Government Information.
+According to the figures released by the Govt.
+Information Department, the deaths reported today include 13 males and 09 female patients.

-Five of the victims are between the ages 30-59 years while another is aged below 30 years.
-The remaining 17 are in the age group of 60 years and above.
+Five of the victims are between the ages of 30-59 years and another is aged below 30 years.
+The remaining 16 are in the age group of 60 years and above.